Jacob Madsen

 Jacob Madsen (1596 – 21 May 1653) was a Danish merchant, shipowner and builder with close ties to the crown during the late reign of Christian IV.
 He was mayor of Christianshavn from 1641 to 1653.

 Career

 Madsen was born in Visby on the island of Gotland.
 Nothing else is known about his early life but in 1625 he settled in Copenhagen where he was already a major supplier of timber from Gotland.
-He soon became one of the most import business partners of the crown, supplying it with timber and other building materials, farm supplies for the navy, munitions, and provisions.
+He soon became one of the most important business partners of the crown, supplying it with timber and other building materials, farm supplies for the navy, munitions, and provisions.